AlekOmOm/notes_DevOps/10._Databases_ORM_Data_scraping_Web_crawling/02c-sqlx-for-ci-cd.md

 - Result types
 - Database-specific metadata

 This file should be committed to your repository, enabling builds without a database connection.
+This file contains the metadata SQLx needs for offline compilation and should be committed to your repository to version your database schema expectations alongside your code.

 ### Setting Up Your Project